Rajnish1335/medical-QA-RAG-system/README.md

 An **AI-powered Medical Question Answering Chatbot** built using **Retrieval-Augmented Generation (RAG)**.
 The system retrieves relevant medical knowledge from documents and generates accurate, context-aware answers using a large language model.

-Designed as a **production-style project**, this repository demonstrates practical experience with modern AI stacks including **LangChain, Pinecone, Groq LLMs, and Flask**.
+Designed as a **production-style project**, this repository demonstrates practical experience with modern AI stacks including **LangChain, Pinecone, Groq LLMs, Flask and conversation memory buffer**.

 ---